-(Approved by the Provost and Vice President of Academic Affairs by authority of Executive Order No. 4 and the Executive Vice President by authority of Executive Order No. 5)
+(Approved by the Provost and Vice President of Academic Affairs by authority of Executive Order No. 4 and the Executive Vice President by authority of Administrative Order No. 9)

 When it is necessary to successfully recruit or retain a qualified candidate who will have to make a domiciliary move in order to accept an academic appointment or staff position, the administrative official with delegated authority may authorize lump sum relocation compensation in accordance with the provisions of this policy statement.
 For faculty and academic appointees the delegated authority is the dean or director of libraries.
 For professional staff and classified staff the delegated authority is the dean, vice president, director of libraries or other position with equivalent administrative authority.
 For classified non-union staff, the President has final approval authority for lump sum relocation incentive payments (WAC 357-28-095 and 357-28-100).